axelarnetwork/arcs/arc-3.md

 ```

 #### Coordinator `state.rs`
-A new strucut called `ChainContractsRecord` needs to be added to save contract addresses.
+A new struct called `ChainContractsRecord` needs to be added to save contract addresses.
 To accomodate lookup by using either of the properties, the existing `CHAIN_PROVER_INDEXED_MAP` needs to be updated as well:

 ```rust
 type ProverAddress = Addr;